bspeice/speice.io/_posts/2018-06-25-dateutil-parser-to-rust.md

 Also, **don't use nice Rust things like enums**.
-While [one time it worked out OK for me](https://github.com/bspeice/dtparse/blob/7d565d3a78876dbebd9711c9720364fe9eba7915/src/lib.rs#L88-L94), I also managed to shoot myself in the foot a couple times because `dateutil` stores AM/PM as a boolean and I got mixed up on the enum trying to figure out which AM and PM were (side note: AM is false, PM is true).
+While [one time it worked out OK for me](https://github.com/bspeice/dtparse/blob/7d565d3a78876dbebd9711c9720364fe9eba7915/src/lib.rs#L88-L94), I also managed to shoot myself in the foot a couple times because `dateutil` stores AM/PM as a boolean and I mixed up which was true, and which was false (side note: AM is false, PM is true).
 In general, writing nice code *should not be a first-pass priority* when you're just trying to recreate the same functionality.